-Benefits & Drawbacks of the Tax Cuts & Jobs Act for Small Businesses
+Benefits and Drawbacks of the Tax Cuts and Jobs Act

-The Tax Cuts and Jobs Act of 2017 (AKA the Trump Tax Cuts Act) has many benefits–– and some drawbacks––for small businesses.
+The Tax Cuts and Jobs Act of 2017 (also known as the Trump Tax Cuts Act) has many benefits—and some drawbacks—for small businesses.
 All of these parts of the new tax law go into effect with your 2018 business taxes, so read through the list and keep them in mind as you talk to your tax professional and do your business tax return.

 How the Trump Tax Act Benefits Small Businesses

 The Trump Tax Act may benefit your small business in several ways.
 The first two discussed here are primary tax cuts for corporations and small business owners.
 The corporate tax reduction is for corporations only, while the new pass-through business deduction is for other business types (including S corporations).

 Income Tax Rate Reduction for Corporations

 The new corporate tax rate is 21 percent, down from a schedule in which the highest corporate tax rate was 39.6 percent.
 For small companies with income of less than $260,000, the personal tax rate is equal to the corporate rate and thus not much of a benefit, according to Entrepreneur.